mjhewitt1/low_power_SLT/README.md

 - Interspeech Challenges
 - Dialog System Technology Challenges
 - Common Voice Data Set Challenges
 - Global Energy Forecasting Competition (GEFCom): While not specifically focused on speech processing, the GEFCom series challenges participants to develop accurate and energy-efficient forecasting models for energy consumption and production.
-These competitions often involve time series analysis and can be applicable to optimizing energy consumption in speech and language processing systems.
 - IEEE Signal Processing Cup: The IEEE Signal Processing Cup is an annual competition that challenges teams of undergraduate students to solve a specific signal processing problem.
 While the topics vary each year, some editions have focused on speech and audio processing, encouraging participants to develop efficient and low-power algorithms for speech-related tasks.

 ## Events & Announcements <a name="events-and-announcements"></a>